 Bol, on the island of Brac, is a small village famed for its awesome beaches, Zlatni Rat being the most famous beach in all Croatia.

-Below you'll find some of most popular events in Dalmatia.
-For a complete list of events, visit Croatian Tourist Board website.
+Below you'll find some of the most popular events in Dalmatia.
+For a complete list of events, visit the Croatian Tourist Board website.